wikimedia/mediawiki-extensions-WikiLambda/README.md

 * If your wiki is not called 'mediawiki-web', e.g. because your checkout of MediaWiki is not in a directory called 'mediawiki', you will need to set `$wgWikiLambdaOrchestratorLocation` in your `LocalSettings.php` and make similar edits to the `environment` variables you have set in your `mediawiki/docker-compose.override.yml` file.

-This will provide you with your own orchestrator and evaluator service, pointed at your wiki.
+This will provide you with your own orchestrator and evaluator services, pointed at your wiki.
 You can now use this for local content as well as built-in content.

 #### Locally-built services for development

-If you would instead like to develop changes to the function orchestrator or evaluator, you will need to use a locally-built version of the services.
+If you would instead like to develop changes to the function orchestrator or evaluators, you will need to use a locally-built version of the services.
 To do this for the orchestrator:

 * [Get Blubber](https://wikitech.wikimedia.org/wiki/Blubber/Download#Blubber_as_a_(micro)Service) so you can build the service images
 * In a directory outside of your MediaWiki checkout, clone the services via `git clone --recurse-submodules --remote-submodules https://gitlab.wikimedia.org/repos/abstract-wiki/wikifunctions/function-orchestrator`.
 * From the root of your function-orchestrator installation, run `blubber .pipeline/blubber.yaml development | docker build -t local-orchestrator -f - .`
-* Alter `mediawiki/docker-compose.override.yaml` to replace `image: docker-registry...` in the `function-orchestrator` service stanza to read `image: local-orchestrator:latest`.
+* Alter `mediawiki/docker-compose.override.yaml` to comment out `image: docker-registry...` in the `function-orchestrator` service stanza and uncomment the  `image: local-orchestrator:latest` line instead.

-If changing the evaluator, follow the same steps but for the evaluator image and directory.
+If changing one or more of the evaluators, follow the same steps but for the evaluator's images and directory.

 ### Front-end data model (Vuex)